-The contractor shall provide the details of prevention measures, and arrangements planned for the Communicable Diseases Prevention including Management of COVID-19.
+The contractor shall provide the details of prevention measures, and arrangements planned for the Management of Communicable Diseases including COVID-19.
 The Plan shall include the details of the designated quarantine area, disinfection facilities for Vehicles, and inventory arriving on site.
 The plan shall also include necessary supplies, such as facemasks, soap, hand sanitizers, temperature-monitoring infrared guns, etc. Disposal of COVID-19-related waste plans should also be prepared.